Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 A brief description of age-related changes in individual groups of teeth can be summarized as follows.

-incisors.
+Incisors.
 They are located in the extreme anterior part of the skull.
-On the lower jaw they are directed straight forward, and on the upper jaw they grow perpendicularly down.
+On the lower jaw they are directed straight forward, and on the upper jaw they grow with their apices perpendicularly downward.
 Newborns have third incisors on both jaws.
-At the age of 12-15 days, the first pair of teeth erupt through the gum first in the lower and then in the upper jaw, but they grow relatively slowly: at 2 months of age they reach 0.5 cm in length.
-3-month-old individuals already have all the milk incisors.
-The replacement of milk teeth with definitive ones occurs in the same sequence as the appearance of milk teeth: I3 erupt and are replaced at 9-10 months, I1 - at 15-16, and I2 - at the end of the 2nd - beginning of the 3rd year of life.
-Homologous teeth in the upper jaw usually erupt only when the lower teeth reach about 2/3 of their definitive length.
+At the age of 12-15 days, the first pair of teeth erupts through the gums, first in the lower and then in the upper jaw, but they grow relatively slowly: at 2 months of age they reach 0.5 cm in length.
+3-month-old individuals already have all the primary incisors.
+The replacement of baby teeth with definitive ones occurs in the same sequence as the appearance of milk teeth: I3 erupt and are replaced at 9-10 months, I1 at 15-16, and I2 at the end of the 2nd - beginning of the 3rd year of life.
+Homologous teeth in the upper jaw usually erupt only when the lower teeth have reached approximately 2/3 of their definitive length.

-fangs.
-Newborns have both pairs of milk fangs, outwardly very similar to the third incisors.
-Milk fangs grow slowly and persist only until 10-11 months of age.
-The most characteristic feature of the definitive fangs of males is their constant and rather rapid growth almost throughout their life, while in females the fangs grow only up to 4-5 years and very slowly.
-The lower fangs in adult males are directed upwards and to the sides, slightly bending back.
-The upper ones, starting from the 2nd year of life, grow down and to the sides, and by the end of the 3rd year, their tops begin to bend upwards and the more, the older the boar.
-Both pairs of canines gradually increase with age both in length and in diameter, reaching their maximum size in old males.
-Our observations and study of the fangs of males show that they can be used to some extent to determine the age.
-Figure 2 shows how the shape, size and wear of canines in males change depending on age.
-However, fangs by themselves cannot serve as a sure sign for determining the age of animals, since within each age group a wide range of variability in their size is found.
-Note that the length of the canine was measured along a large bend from the border of the alveolus to the top of the tooth, and the width - in the widest place at the level of the bone alveolus.
-The lower fangs in males are trihedral, the upper ones are rounded; in females, the lower ones are trihedral-rounded, and the upper ones are flat.
-In males, the length of the lower canine along the outer large bend from the root to the top reaches 230, and the upper canine - 140 mm; in females - 100 and 55 mm, respectively.
+Fangs.
+Newborns have both pairs of primary canines, which are very similar in appearance to the third incisors.
+Primary canines grow slowly and remain only until 10-11 months of age.
+The most characteristic feature of the definitive canines of males is their constant and fairly rapid growth almost throughout life, while in females the canines grow only until 4-5 years of age and very slowly.
+The lower canines of adult males are directed upwards and to the sides, slightly curving backwards.
+The upper ones, starting from the 2nd year of life, grow downwards and to the sides, and by the end of the 3rd year their tops begin to bend upward and the more, the older the boar is.
+Both pairs of canines gradually increase in length and diameter with age, reaching their maximum size in older males.
+Our observations and studies of male canines show that they can, to some extent, be used to determine age.
+Figure 2 shows how the shape, size and wear of canines in males changes depending on age.
+However, canines themselves cannot serve as a reliable indicator for determining the age of animals, since within each age group there is a wide range of variability in their sizes.
+Note that the length of the canine was measured along the large bend from the border of the alveolus to the top of the tooth, and the width was measured at the widest point at the level of the bony alveolus.
+The lower canines of males are triangular, the upper ones are rounded; in females, the lower ones are triangular-rounded, and the upper ones are flat.
+In males, the length of the lower canine along the outer large curve from the root to the apex reaches 230, and the upper - 140 mm; in females - 100 and 55 mm, respectively.

-Anterior root.
-In a wild boar, all anterior and posterior molars (both deciduous and definitive) are placed close to each other, forming a compact row.
-Only in the lower jaw, the first pair is located apart between the canines and the second premolars.
+Foreroot.
+In the wild boar, all the anterior and posterior teeth (both primary and definitive) are placed close to each other, forming a compact row.
+Only in the lower jaw the first pair is located separately between the canines and second premolars.

-On the 5-8th day after birth, the fourth pair of teeth protrudes noticeably from the alveoli on the lower jaw, and the third pair of teeth on the upper jaw: P4 erupt and develop after P3.
-By the age of 1.5 months, piglets have the first and third pairs of incisors, canines, as well as the third and fourth anterior teeth; the tops of the second incisors and the second anterior roots are cut through the bone alveolus.
-In the future, the growth and development of milk teeth proceed quickly and in a short time, which can be explained by the gradual transition of piglets from feeding on mother's milk to self-procurement of food.
-Young animals of 3-4 months of age already have well-developed anterior molars, with the exception of the first pair, which usually forms after the rest.
+On the 5-8th day after birth, the fourth pair of teeth noticeably protrudes from the alveoli on the lower jaw, and the third pair of teeth on the upper jaw: P4 erupts and develops after P3.
+By 1.5 months of age, piglets have the first and third pairs of incisors, canines, as well as third and fourth anterior teeth; the apices of the second incisors and second anterior molars cut through the bony alveolus.
+Subsequently, the growth and development of milk teeth proceeds quickly and in a short time, which can be explained by the gradual transition of piglets from feeding on mother’s milk to obtaining food independently.
+Young animals 3-4 months old already have well-developed anterior teeth, with the exception of the first pair, which is usually formed after the rest.

-The replacement of milk anterior molars with definitive teeth begins at 15-16 months, with the fourth pair on the lower jaw erupting first; it grows rapidly, reaching full development by 18-20 months, while the third pair by this time grows only to 2/3 of its size, and the second is just erupting.
-In general, all definitive anterior teeth of the lower jaw are finally formed by the age of 22-24 months.
-However, if the milk teeth are largely adapted to crushing and grinding food, then all permanent premolars are mostly only crushing or cutting.
-This is due to the fact that the function of crushing food in 2-3-year-old wild boars is carried by developing posterior teeth.
+The replacement of primary anterior teeth with definitive ones begins at 15-16 months, with the fourth pair on the lower jaw erupting first; it grows quickly, reaching full development by 18-20 months, while the third pair by this time grows only to 2/3 of its size, and the second is just emerging.
+In general, all definitive anterior molar teeth of the lower jaw are finally formed by 22-24 months of age.
+However, if milk teeth are largely adapted to crushing and grinding food, then all permanent premolars are mostly only crushing or cutting teeth.
+This is due to the fact that the function of grinding food in 2-3-year-old wild boars is carried out by the developing posterior teeth.

-posterior root.
-The first pair of posterior teeth erupt at the age of 4 months, and by 6 months it is already fully developed, but traces of wear on the tops of the tubercles appear only by 10 months.
-The development of the second is generally completed by 18-20 months, and the third - by the end of the 3rd year of the boar's life.
-The molars grow strictly alternately: the postalveolar differentiation of each tooth occurs only when the previous one is finally formed.
-The degree of wear of the cusps and surfaces of the crowns of the teeth also increases consistently.
-This sequence is one of the best diagnostic features for establishing a scale of age-related changes in teeth.
+Posterior roots.
+The first pair of posterior teeth erupts at 4 months of age, and by 6 months they are already fully developed, but traces of wear on the tops of the cusps appear only by 10 months.
+The development of the second is generally completed by 18-20 months, and the third by the end of the 3rd year of the boar’s life.
+Molars grow strictly alternately: postalveolar differentiation of each tooth occurs only when the previous one is finally formed.
+The degree of wear on the cusps and crown surfaces of the teeth also increases consistently.
+This sequence is one of the best diagnostic signs for establishing a scale of age-related changes in teeth.

-Of all the game that is usually hunted, the prestigious cohort has long included boar also called wild pig.
-In ancient times, he had a different name - boar.
-This is a solid, far from stupid and savvy beast.
-He never retreats and is ready to defend his life to the end, which often threatens the hunter with serious injuries.
-The brilliant writer Cherkasov A.A., who described hunting with amazing talent, in the book “Notes of a Hunter of Eastern Siberia” describes the behavior of a wild boar during a hunt: “... look at billhook when the dogs catch up with him, they stop him, the hunters fly up and surround him from all sides, and he, seeing the trouble, will begin to defend himself.
-All the hair on it will stand on end, its eyes burn with courage and throw terrible sparks, white foam pours out of its mouth in clubs, and the billhook either stands motionless, waiting for an attack, puffs and sharpens its huge white fangs with fury, then rushes at enemies with a bold, impetuous , with an elastic swoop knocks down brave fighters, crosses in two, like a mitten, throws up a snout, flogs with fangs like a knife, makes terrible mortal wounds, releases intestines ...
-One turn of his snout is enough to kill a careless hunter who decides to come too close to him and somehow blunders ... ".
+Of all the game that is usually hunted, the cohort of prestigious ones has long included boar, also called wild pig.
+In ancient times he had a different name - boar.
+This is a solid, far from stupid and savvy animal.
+He never backs down and is ready to defend his life to the end, which often threatens the hunter with serious injuries.
+The brilliant writer A.A.
+Cherkasov, who described hunting with amazing talent, in his book “Notes of a Hunter of Eastern Siberia” describes the behavior of a wild boar during a hunt: “...look at cleaver, when the dogs catch up with him, stop him, hunters will fly up and surround him from all sides, and he, seeing trouble, will begin to defend himself.
+All the fur on it stands on end, the eyes burn with courage and throw terrible sparks, white foam pours out of its mouth in clouds, and the cleaver either stands motionless, waiting for an attack, puffs and furiously sharpens its huge white fangs, then rushes like an arrow at the enemies and bold, swift , with an elastic swoop knocks down brave fighters, crosses them in two like a gauntlet, throws them up with his snout, slashes with fangs like a knife, makes terrible mortal wounds, releases their intestines...
+One turn of his snout is enough to kill a careless hunter who decides to come too close to him and somehow make a mistake..."

-The danger of hunting a boar is also reflected in the well of folk wisdom - in sayings, for example, one of them says: "If you go for a bear - take a straw, for wild boar you go - drag the coffin."
+The danger of hunting a boar is also reflected in a treasure trove of folk wisdom - in sayings, for example, one of them says: “If you are going to hunt a bear, take a straw, wild boar If you go, carry the coffin."

-But, nevertheless, knowing how dangerous this beast can be, you should not fall into a stupor from fear of such a game.
-If you meet such a serious opponent, you need to be very careful and not lose your temper.
-And of course, you don’t need to fussily move around, twitch, and you shouldn’t let fear guide your actions.
+But, still knowing how dangerous this animal can be, you should not fall into a stupor from fear of such game.
+If you meet such a serious opponent, you need to be very careful and not lose your composure.
+And of course, you don’t need to move around hecticly, twitch, and you shouldn’t let fear guide your actions.

-All appearance wild pig indicates that this animal is adapted for living in dense weaves of forest thickets and reed beds.
-The head is large, has the shape of a wedge (in proportion, it is almost one third of the entire length), a powerful neck and a large torso, as if squeezed on the sides, enable the beast, when threatened, to leave through the forest wilds and rubble, breaking through any thickets with amazing speed .
+All appearance wild pig indicates that this animal is adapted for living in dense tangles of forest thickets and reed thickets.
+The head is large, wedge-shaped (in proportion, it is almost one third of the entire length), a powerful neck and a large body, as if compressed on the sides, enable the animal, when a threat arises, to escape through the forest wilds and rubble, breaking through any thickets with amazing speed .

-Boar legs are hardy, overgrown with coarse hair, short limbs.
-The tail is not too long, approximately to the heel joint, at its end there is a tassel.
-When a wild boar flees from danger, its speed can be about 40 km / h, while it will jump about four meters in length and one and a half meters in height.
-And the wild boar is capable of maintaining such a pace without stopping for a “smoke break” at distances of 10 or even 15 km.
-This beast can quickly and without difficulty swim across water barriers, even if the river has a high flow rate, crosses swamps, and is able to overcome steep slopes.
+Boar legs are hardy, short limbs covered with coarse hair.
+The tail is not too long, reaching approximately to the heel joint, and has a tassel at its end.
+When a wild boar runs away from danger, its speed can be about 40 km/h, and it will jump four meters in length and one and a half meters in height.
+And the wild boar is capable of maintaining such a pace, without stopping for a smoke break, at distances of 10 or even 15 km.
+This animal can quickly and without difficulty swim across water obstacles, even if the river has a high current speed, crosses swamps, and is able to overcome steep slopes.

-Female feral pigs also have fangs, although they certainly cannot boast of the same size, they do not even protrude.
-Actually, this makes female boars less dangerous than adult billhooks.
+Female wild pigs also have fangs, although they certainly cannot boast the same size, they do not even protrude.
+Actually, this makes female wild boars less dangerous than adult loppers.

 Boars have a well-developed coat.
-In winter, each bristle splits at the end, and itself becomes very strong and lengthens.
-These bristles on the animal's back tangle and create an original mane.
-In addition, a dense undercoat grows in cold times.
-Boar hair, its part, consisting of bristles, most often dark brown in color, brightened at the ends, can be with a grayish tint, or even completely white.
-The undercoat is also brown in color with an admixture of chestnut color.
-Boar skins do not differ in coloration, they can be brown or brown, almost always in darker shades, the limbs are always darker than the body, they can be completely black.
-In the summer, the bristles are thinned and shortened.
-The color also changes, it becomes lighter and moves to the “gray area”, in the color of the skin gray, and even ashen colors begin to predominate.
+In winter, each bristle splits at the end, and itself becomes very strong and elongates.
+These bristles on the back of the animal tangle and create an original mane.
+In addition, during cold times a dense undercoat grows.
+The fur of a boar, its part consisting of bristles, is most often dark brown in color, lightened at the ends, maybe with a grayish tint, or even completely white.
+The undercoat is also brown with an admixture of chestnut color.
+Wild boars do not differ in the variety of skin colors; they can be brown or brown, almost always in darker shades, the limbs are always darker than the body, they can be completely black.
+In the summer, the stubble thins out and shortens.
+The color changes and becomes lighter and moves to the “gray area”; gray or even ashy colors begin to predominate in the color of the skin.

 It is very important to properly skin a dead animal.
 The appearance of the trophy and its assessment depend on this.
-When removing the skin, the killed animal is laid on its back and, pulling the skin on the belly (near the anus), cut it with a sharp knife.
-The incision is made along the midline of the abdomen from the anus to the angle of the lower jaw (up to the chin), as well as along the underside of the tail to its end.
-The knife is inserted under the skin with the point up, in this position there is less risk of cutting through the muscular wall of the abdomen.
-On the front legs, skin incisions are made from the soles along the inner sides to the chest, and on the hind legs - from the soles along the inner sides to the anus, bypassing it in front as close as possible (Fig. 66).
+When skinning, the killed animal is laid on its back and, having pulled back the skin on the belly (near the anus), it is cut with a sharp knife.
+An incision is made along the midline of the abdomen from the anus to the angle of the lower jaw (to the chin), as well as along the underside of the tail to its end.
+The knife is inserted under the skin with the tip upward; in this position there is less risk of cutting through the muscular wall of the abdomen.
+On the front legs, skin incisions are made from the soles along the inner sides to the chest, and on the hind legs - from the soles on the inner sides to the anus, going around it with an incision in front as close as possible (Fig. 66).

 Rice.
 66. Cuts for skinning

-Then the skin is separated from the hind legs to the very claws.
-After that, the terminal phalanges of the fingers are cut so that only the claws remain with the skin (Fig. 67).
-For the convenience of shooting the skins of small animals (cats, lynx, wolf, etc.), they are hung by their hind legs.
-Skins are skinned from the forelimbs in the same way as from the hind limbs.
+Then the skin is separated from the hind legs to the claws.
+After this, the terminal phalanges of the fingers are cut so that only the claws remain with the skin (Fig. 67).
+To make it easier to photograph the skins of small animals (cats, lynx, wolves, etc.), they are hung by their hind legs.
+Skinning is carried out from the forelimbs in the same way as from the hind limbs.

 Rice.
 67. Processing the paws of predators